Max Darling: National team career

 In 2018, Darling was invited to participate in training camp for the New Zealand men's national basketball team in preparation for the 2019 FIBA Basketball World Cup.
 He played for the New Zealand men's national under-19 basketball team at the 2019 FIBA Under-19 Basketball World Cup.

 Darling was named to the final roster for the New Zealand men's national basketball team at the 2022 FIBA Asia Cup, where the team finished in third place.

 In May 2025, Darling was named in the Tall Blacks squad for a trans-Tasman series against Australia.
 Two months later, he was named in the Tall Blacks squad for the 2025 FIBA Asia Cup.

 In November 2025, Darling was named in the Tall Blacks squad for the first window of the FIBA Basketball World Cup 2027 Asian Qualifiers.
+He went on to miss the window due to a concussion.
+In February 2026, he was named in the squad for two more Asian qualifiers.